martpie/museeks/README.md

 ### Features

-Museeks aims to be a minimalistic and easy to use music player, you will not find tons of feature.
+Museeks aims to be a minimalistic and easy to use music player, you will not find tons of features.
 Here is a little preview though:

 - 💻 Cross-platform music player
 - ✨ Clean and polished